cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 Like all things I've covered in this work, the move to electronic resources has disrupted how we think about and handle the privacy and security of our patrons.
-The DiVittorio and Gianelli (2021) article highlights how more than ever much of what we might like to protect and keep secure is completely out of librarians' control, and that this has potential ramifications for our communities, and especially, for our marginalized and unprotected ones.
+The DiVittorio and Gianelli (2021) article highlights how more than ever much of what we might like to protect and keep secure is out of librarians' control, and that this has potential ramifications for our communities, and especially, for our marginalized and unprotected ones.

 When you become librarians, it's important to think about the usability of your services,